aboulch/snapnet/README.md

 #### Python
 - TensorFlow: it is the deep learning framework used in this implementation
 - TQDM, Scipy, Numpy ...

-- Kaffe: if you want to train a new model using the VGG16 weights, they need to be converted to format compatible with TensorFlow.
+- (Not necessary on last update) Kaffe: if you want to train a new model using the VGG16 weights, they need to be converted to format compatible with TensorFlow.

 In our implementation we used the caffe weights avalaible [here](https://gist.github.com/ksimonyan/211839e770f7b538e2d8#file-readme-md).